What Is a Tendon Injection?

 A corticosteroid injection, also referred to as cortisone or steroid, is one common type of injection used for its anti-inflammatory effects.
-Typically, your surgeon will inject a mixture of an anesthetic agent and a steroid.
+Typically, your surgeon will inject a mixture of an anesthetic agent with the steroid.
 The anesthetic agent numbs the pain fibers surrounding and within the tendon and the steroid decreases inflammation.

 PRP is a concentration of blood clotting factors derived from the patient’s own blood.
 It may help support or even start the healing process, although there is ongoing research to better understand the best uses of PRP.

 The skin over the tendon is thoroughly cleaned with an cleansing solution.
 A small needle is used to inject the contents of a syringe into the area surrounding the tendon.
-The patient may feel a slight prick and pressure in the injected area.
+The patient may feel the needle prick and/or pressure in the injected area.
 Once the

 Risks and Complications